socs-kul/socs-kul.github.io/_exercises/7-os.md

 ```

 ### Releasing allocated memory
 It would not be efficient to keep increasing the heap when previously allocated memory is no longer in use; we have to *free* it.
 This allows to later on reuse this memory when more memory is again required.
-In the [last exercise of previous session](/exercises/5-dynamic-memory/#exercise-5), you had to come up with an allocator that also allows to *free* previous allocated memory.
+In the [last exercise of session 5](/exercises/5-dynamic-memory/#exercise-5), you had to come up with an allocator that also allows to *free* previous allocated memory.

 ### Releasing memory in RARS
 It is possible to pass a negative integer to the `sbrk` system call in RARS.
 This could be used to *free* previously allocated memory.
 However, this would not always be sufficient to release any memory that you previously allocated.
 It only allows to *free* the last chunk of bytes that previously has been allocated through `sbrk`.
 Have a look at following example: